From Fad Diets to Food Freedom: My Ayurvedic Weight Loss Story.

 What finally worked (and still does)

 No more grape cleanses.
 No more “miracle” plans.
-I rebuilt my habits around my unique dosha and gentle, doable changes:
+No more magic pills.
+I rebuilt my habits around my unique dosha (mind body constitution) and gentle, doable changes:

-Within 12–18 months I lost 70 pounds—and, more importantly, I’ve kept it off.
+Within 12 to 18 months I lost 70 pounds and, more importantly, I’ve kept it off.
 My energy returned, I woke up refreshed, and cravings quieted.
 This wasn’t about perfection; it was about rhythm, nourishment, and compassion.

 Gentle lessons I wish I’d learned sooner

-4. Routine beats willpower.
+Routine, consistency and persistency beats extremes.
 Regular meals and sleep do the heavy lifting.

 Why I Share This Story